RVU Pulse — FAQ

 How do I convert wRVUs to dollars?

-Most physician compensation models pay a fixed dollar amount per wRVU produced.
-If your contract pays $55 per wRVU and you produce 7,500 wRVUs in a year, your compensation is 7,500 x $55 = $412,500.
-Enter your contract's $/wRVU rate in the settings bar and the calculator will project annual compensation automatically.
-For contracts with base salaries or tiered rates, Pro subscribers can use the Advanced Compensation section for a more accurate projection.
+Most contracts pay a fixed dollar amount per wRVU.
+If your contract pays $55/wRVU and you produce 7,500 wRVUs, your compensation is $412,500.
+Enter your $/wRVU rate in the settings and the calculator projects annual compensation automatically.
+For complex contracts, use the Advanced Compensation section.

 Compensation Benchmarks